 Yet another book states that "you should never, ever, ever, ever, ever, ever, ever, ever..." and then you turn the page and the entire next page is taken up by "...ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever, ever..."

-And yet another book features the trio falling down a very long elevator shaft.
-Two pages are pure black, as "sometimes words are not enough".
+And yet another book features the trio being pushed down an elevator shaft.
+The two pages following this are pure black, as "sometimes words are not enough".
 Stop for a moment to consider how closely Handler/Snicket must have worked with his publisher to get the word counts to exactly fit the trick pages.
 (For the audiobook, a few moments of silence were used instead.)

 Another example mentioned how sometimes books would have passages that would seem to make no sense to people who were just skimming, to get them to go back and actually read the book.
 This was followed by a sentence about construction workers carrying a door.

 Another book contained a long, boring, and appropriately circular passage about the Baudelaire's trip through the snow, so that Lemony could slip in a secret message to his sister under the impression that anyone else would have stopped reading by this point.

 No part of this book may be used, reproduced, destroyed, tampered with, or eaten without written permission except in the case of brief, possibly coded quotations embodied in critical articles, reviews, and subpoenas.